 If it’s not broke, don’t fix it, right?
 Wrong!

 A switchboard upgrade involves changing over circuit breakers and fuses to RCD safety switches.
-RCD stands for Residual Current Device which is more sensitive circuit breaker which is now the standard in new builds.
-If you have had your house worked on in the last 5 – 10 years, it would would have likely been fitted with a RCD circuit breaker.
+RCD stands for Residual Current Device which is more sensitive circuit breaker which is now an Australian Standard in all new builds.
+If you have had your house worked on in the last 5 to 10 years, it is likely that your switchboard has been fitted with a RCD circuit breaker.

 The benefit of having a RCD circuit breaker is that they are way safer, tripping out power in 0.3 of a second if a foreign object comes into contact with a powerpoint or an appliance faults in any way.
-Take the classic example of someone sticking a knife in a toaster, with the old circuit boards the power wouldn’t stop flowing, but with the RCD circuit breakers, the power would stop in 0.3 of a second preventing cardiac arrest from electric shock.
+Take the classic example of someone sticking a knife in a toaster, old circuit boards may not stop the flow of electricity, however, with the RCD circuit breakers, the power would stop in 0.3 of a second preventing cardiac arrest from electric shock.
 If a kitchen appliance such as a kettle or a toaster had a fault in it, the RCD circuit breaker would detect the fault and trip out the power before an accident could occur.
 A RCD is really a fail safe that should be in every home and business.

 Business owners need to ensure they have RCD circuit boards as they are required by law.
-RCD circuit boards are especially important for any commercial kitchen or premises that uses a lot of water as RCD circuit board are more sensitive to anything accidentally coming in contact with powerpoints resulting in a 0.3 second power trip.
-If a business is caught doing any electrical work to their premises and not upgrading an old switchboard to RCD, they could be fined or have their business license taken away.
+RCD circuit boards are especially important for any commercial kitchen or premises that uses a lot of water.
+If a business is found undertaking electrical work on their premises without upgrading an old switchboard to a RCD, they could be heavily fined or have their business license taken away.

 To find out if your switchboard requires an upgrade, contact us today!